snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 ![Closet](../assets/img/frontcloset03.jpg){: .mx-auto.d-block :}

 Also c'mon, don't you love my labels with the little ICONS?!
-The idea came to me for organizing my (pre-reading) 2-year-old's stuff, but these seem to be easier for me (and random guests) to read, too!
+The idea came to me when [organizing my (pre-reading) 2-year-old's toys](../2022-12-30-toys), but these seem to be easier for me (and random guests) to read, too!

 Here's another angle to show you how we store grocery bags and plastic recycling: